-The very qualities that make acrylic paint so special and enjoyable—like the fact that it dries quickly and is not water soluble when dry—can become dreadful traits when it comes to cleaning it up.
+The very qualities that make acrylic paint so special and enjoyable—like the fact that it dries quickly and is not water-soluble when dry—can become dreadful characteristics when it comes to cleaning it up.

-The worst thing about acrylics is that they dry fast, and the best thing about acrylics is that they dry fast.— Debbie DeBaun
+The worst thing about acrylics is that they dry fast, and the best thing about acrylics is that they dry fast.

 - Rinse your brushes well in between uses.

 - Keep them wet during painting sessions—this does not mean keeping them soaked in water.
 Leaving brushes in water containers for very long will ruin them as well.
 Keep the bristles moist in order to avoid residual paint from drying on them.

-- Wash your brushes with warm soapy water right after your painting session ends, rubbing it in circles on the palm of your hand.
+- Wash your brushes with warm soapy water right after your painting session ends, rubbing them in circles on the palm of your hand.
 Make sure you clean between the bristles, too, especially the area close to the ferrule.

 - Rinse well, squeeze it dry, and then re-shape the brush.